-EY have flexible outdoor times as part of the outdoor provision, but have lunchtime between 12:00 and 1PM to allow teaching staff to have a lunch break.
+EY have flexible outdoor times as part of the outdoor provision, and have flexible lunchtimes between 11:30 and 1PM to allow teaching staff to have a lunch break.

 KS1 and KS2 children have playtime at 10:40am and lunchtime at 12:00 until 1:00PM.
 In addition KS1 have a ten minute playtime at 2:15pm (although this time may vary to accommodate curriculum activities such as PE).